DmitriySlinkovenko/july-code-jam/README.md

 - **Dynamic Content Creation:** Using `document.createElement()` and template literals to build and insert content into the DOM.
 - **Event Handling:** Adding event listeners to handle clicks, form submissions, and other user interactions, such as flipping cards to reveal recipes.
-- **DOM Manipulation:** Dynamically updating the DOM in response to user actions, like submitting new recipes and marking favorites.
+- **DOM Manipulation:** Dynamically updating the DOM in response to user actions, like submitting new recipes.
-- **Modal Management:** Controlling the opening and closing of modals for submitting new recipes, providing an engaging user interface without navigating away from the main page.
+- **Database Integration:** Fetching initial set of cocktail recipes from a database that ensures data persistence across page reloads.

 ## Technologies Used

 - HTML5 for structured web content
 - CSS3 for modern web styling
-- JavaScript (ES6, DOM manipulation, event handling, and form validation)
+- JavaScript (ES6, DOM manipulation, event handling)
 - Webpack for module bundling
 - Git and GitHub for version control
 - Figma for design mockups